 1.4 Personal and interpersonal skills and behaviours are applied to facilitate the identification of business opportunity/ies.

-Range evidence is required of application of interpersonal skills with two different people or organisations.
+Range - evidence is required of application of interpersonal skills with two different people or organisations.

 1.5 Professional, ethical, and socially and culturally appropriate behaviour is maintained to facilitate the identification of business opportunity/ies.